-The WFNS Manuscript Review Program is designed for writers at all stages in their careers to have their poetry or prose read and reviewed by a professional writer or professional editor.
-Manuscripts at various stages of development will be accepted.
+The WFNS Manuscript Review Program is designed for WFNS members at all stages in their careers to have their poetry or prose read and reviewed by a professional writer or professional editor.
+Manuscripts at various stages of development are accepted.
 Reviewers will provide opinions on manuscripts submitted and will offer advice for future steps in the writing process.
-This service is intended to help writers identify strengths and weaknesses in a specific piece or in their writing in general.
+Since its introduction in 2016, this service has helped writers identify strengths and weaknesses in specific works and in their writing in general.

-$100 for the first 10 pages (or less)* & $1.50 per page thereafter
+- Flat rate of $100 for the first 10 pages (or fewer)

-- requested timeline for the reviewer to return the manuscript
+- requested timeline for the reviewer to return the manuscript;

-- any specific areas the writer would like the reviewer to focus on
+- any specific areas the writer would like the reviewer to focus on;

 It is the responsibility of writers to ensure their manuscripts are polished and edited to the best of their ability prior to submission.